 I started writing children’s books for my true love nephews.
 They deserve the credit.
 Oh yes, and my man who pushed me to go to a conference… where I met an editor… who let me pitch her… and here we are.

-As more books are published, I will post them here.
-If you want to add to the magpie collection of tidbits, email me at email@example.com
+If you want to add to the magpie collection of story tidbits, commission a piece of textile art, or just get in touch— email me at firstname.lastname@example.org